rodmachen/studies/README.md

 # Studies

 This repository represents my various studes.
-Books, tutorials, or anything that's otherwise not a working project.
+Books, tutorials, or anything that's otherwise not a working project.# practice